 There are different heating solutions for more extreme situations.

-When you rent, it isn’t feasible to insulate or replace the windows and wood stove with more efficient models.
+When you rent, it isn’t feasible to insulate or replace the windows and wood stoves with more efficient models.
 In that situation, you have to work with what you’ve got.
 So low-tech methods that don’t change the house are ideal.

 Using less heat allows you to extend your fuel supply if you have to fill a propane tank or stack firewood.
 Low-tech methods will let you ration your fuel while still remaining comfortable.
 Keeping the bills low is important regardless of how you heat.

-Low Tech Ways to Stay Warm
+Low-Tech Ways to Stay Warm

 So, in the interest of low-tech solutions, here are a few ways that we keep warmer without plugging in the electric space heaters.
 These ideas can be used when the grid is working and most can be used to supplement your winter power outage plan so that you use up fewer resources.